tpolito/portfolio/src/content/blog/vimifying-vscode.md

 tag:
 ---

+Outdated - see [this post](./vimifying-vscode-pt2) for a more updated info

 ### Why not just use Vim?

 I made the switch to Vim (specifically Neovim) last year and used it for around four months before wanting to move back to VS Code.
 This was for a few reasons: